monkeymademe/picamera2-WebUI/README.md

 - If the camera is not connected the system will not load

 ## Copyright and license
-Code and documentation copyright 2024 the Picamera2 WebUI Lite Authors.
+Code and documentation copyright 2024 the Picamera2 WebUI Authors.
 Code released under the MIT License.
 Docs released under Creative Commons.